Madeiran wall lizard

-The Madeiran wall lizard (Teira dugesii) is a species of lizard in the family Lacertidae.
-It is the only species in the genus Teira.
+The Madeiran wall lizard (Teira dugesii), being the only species in the genus Teira, is a species of lizard in the family Lacertidae with four recognized subspecies.
 The species is endemic to the Madeira Archipelago, Portugal.
-In the Azores, this lizard has become naturalized after involuntary introduction by the shipping trade between the two archipelagos.
-There are four recognized subspecies.
+In the Azores, this lizard has become naturalized after an involuntary introduction by the shipping trade between the two archipelagos.
+The species is both endemic and common, ranging from sea coasts to altitudes of 1850 m.

 Etymology

 The specific name, dugesii, is in honor of French physician and naturalist Antoine Louis Dugès.

 Habitat

 The Madeiran wall lizard's natural habitats are temperate forests and shrublands, Mediterranean-type shrubby vegetation, rocky areas, rocky shores, sandy shores, arable land, pastureland, plantations, rural gardens, and urban areas.

 Subspecies

 The following four subspecies are recognized as being valid, including the nominotypical subspecies.